yichuan-w/yichuan-w.github.io/docs/index.md

 **[:fontawesome-brands-github: Compiler for Mx* Language](https://github.com/yichuan520030910320/compiler_2021)**

-Using the technology of ANTLR, semantic checking, code generation and optimization to develop a compiler that compiles C-and-Java like language to RV32I Assembly from scratch.
+Using the technology of ANTLR, semantic checking, code generation, and optimization to develop a compiler that compiles C-and-Java-like language to RV32I Assembly from scratch.

 **[:fontawesome-brands-github: RISC-V CPU Implemented in Verilog RTL](https://github.com/yichuan520030910320/CPU_ACM_2021)**

 Designed a RISC-V CPU with Write Buffer, ICache, DCache, and Branch Prediction.
-Supports RV32I instruction set (2.1-2.6 in RISC-V user Manual).
+Supports RV32I instruction set (2.1-2.6 in RISC-V User Manual).
 Used Vivado to generate bitstream and program the Basys3 FPGA board.

 **[:fontawesome-brands-github: Ticket System ](https://github.com/yichuan520030910320/My_train)**

 Designed a train ticket system with multi-user support and privilege management.
 I implemented the backend and built a Bplustree storage.
-All used C++ STL data structures are from scratch (including map, queue).
+All used C++ STL data structures are from scratch (including map, and queue).